julius-andreasson/ALP/README.md

 # ALP (Assembly-Like Programming)

-This project aims to produce a simple compiler from `.alp` (`assembly-like programming` source file) to machine code, made to run on our custom-made Micro-Controller Unit.
+ALP is a minimal programming language, made for fun.
+It consists of basic assembly features, but also simple while-loops and if-statements.

-The project is called `assembly-like programming` as it's made for coding on the instruction level, but we will not limit ourselves to features commonly found in assembly languages.
+The compiler in this repository compiles `.alp` (`assembly-like programming` source file) to machine code, made to run on our custom-made Micro-Controller Unit.

 # Features
 - Custom instruction names and codes